lukeasrodgers/rust-cat/README.md

 Implementation of BSD `cat` in rust as a learning exercise.

-At this point, mostly works, but buggy, control over buffering may be broken, bad output formatting, bad organization, etc.
+At this point, mostly works, but buggy, no control over buffering, lots of dead code, bad formatting, bad organization, etc.

 ## Licence